Picking up Rocks

 “You don’t need to pick up all the rocks,” his mother replied.
 “Don’t judge how much you’ve done by looking at the field.
 The field is too big and has too many rocks.
 Keep your eyes fixed on the wagon.
 That’s your task.
 You don’t have to pick up all the rocks in the field.
 You just have to fill up the wagon.
 Find the small rocks and put them in.
 Before you know it, you’ll have reached your goal.”

 Sometimes, when people study for the LSAT, they’re like the boy when he first goes out into the field to pick up rocks.
 They’re overwhelmed by the task and the size of the field.
 They have the wrong perspective, thinking that their job is to clear the field of rocks rather than just filling up the wagon.
-They approach their study by going after only the big rocks, hoping to knock out the chore quickly, rather than making immediate and sustained progress by picking up the small rocks that are all around them.
+They approach their study by going after only the big rocks, hoping to knock out the chore quickly, rather than make immediate and sustained progress by picking up the small rocks that are all around them.

 Your job on the LSAT is not to lift the huge rocks.
 It’s not to be perfect or finish faster than everyone else.
-Don’t be overwhelmed by a task that wasn’t even yours to begin with.
+Don’t get overwhelmed by a task that wasn’t even yours to begin with.
 Your job is to make the best progress you can by identifying and correcting the small holes in your knowledge or deficiencies in your process.
 Those small errors are things you can fix quickly, marking your progress as you go.
 As you pile victory on top of victory, small though they may be, you’ll energize yourself and gain confidence.
 Before you know it, you’ll have filled the wagon and will be that much closer to your goal.